Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Our speech therapy sessions helped us get some great habits in place from the start.

-#3 - Sound May Be New to a Baby Using Amplification
+Sound May Be Entirely New to Your Baby

 Most babies start hearing language in the womb.

-For deaf babies, hearing aids or cochlear implants may be baby's first introduction to the sounds of language.
+For deaf and hard of hearing babies, hearing aids or cochlear implants may be baby's first introduction to the sounds of language.
 It's a whole new world for them!

 In our baby's earliest speech sessions, our SLPs watched our baby's reaction to her new world of sound.
 Could she hear loud sounds?
 Could she hear soft sounds?
 How about different key sounds made in speech?